 Here is an example of a New Year’s greeting.
 It is written in hiragana.
 The translation is a statement of joy for the arrival of the New Year and celebration of it.
 This is written in honorifics, so it is valid not only for friends but also for close elders.
 There is a manner … Read More

-This is a colloquial “translation of Happy birthday to” in hiragana.
+Description for Happy birthday in Japanese This is a colloquial “translation of Happy birthday to” in hiragana.
 If you fill in the name of the person giving it at the bottom, your feelings of celebration will be transmitted.
 It is a design that arranges it in a cursive style.
-It’s red for celebratory purposes, but it can easily be changed … Read More
+It’s red for celebratory purposes, … Read More

+The top in Japanese has various ways of writing it, and this is one example.
+Description for old letters Ichiban The first word is written in traditional characters.
 The meaning of the first element in the series that can be counted.
 Number one.
 The first or highest in order or sequence.
-The beginning of the order and the top of the order.
-It is also used to mean the most.
-Japanese said “Ichi ban” as bold style in kanji.
-Click here for … Read More
+The beginning of … Read More

 charms and is said to be auspicious along with the crane turtle.
 Since all three can withstand the cold, they are called Three Friends of Winter and are used for ceremonies as congratulations.
 A word used in place of each grade when goods and seats are divided into three grades.
 Pine, bamboo, and plum … Read More

-1. Three stars.
-Also, something like that.
-2. In terms of grade and rating, evaluate on a three-point scale from one star to three stars.
+1. In terms of grade and rating, evaluate on a 5-point scale from 1 star to 5 stars.
 Or such a rating system.
-3. The highest evaluation in the evaluation system that evaluates in 3 stages.
-Japanese calls Mitsu-boshi
+2. The highest evaluation in the evaluation system that evaluates on a 5-point scale.
+3. Five planets known from ancient times in China.
+The names of Jupiter, Mars, Saturn, Venus, and … Read More